microsoft/text-analytics-walkthrough/README.md

 3. In the new window, select the **"Cost analysis"** section (under "Cost management" on the left-hand side).
 There you can see a cost breakdown of each service as well as forecasted costs.
 4. You can also set a budget by clicking on the "Budget" drop-down and selecting "Create a new budget".

-    *Note that this will send you an e-mail alert when you are close to your budget limit, it will not stop services.*
+    *Note that this will send you an e-mail alert when you are close to your budget limit, it **will not stop the services.***

 ## Contributing